Below are answers to some of our most frequently asked questions (FAQs).

-The Rabies Vaccine is the only vaccine required by law.
+The rabies vaccine is the only vaccine required by law.
 Rabies can be a health threat to people as well as animals.
-Our rabies shots start at $10, depending on your location.
+Our rabies vaccines start at $10, depending on your location.
 You can view our low prices here.

-This vaccine protects dogs against Canine Distemper, Parvo Virus, AdenovirusVirus Type 2, Hepatitis, Letpospirosis, and Parainfluenza.
-It may also be abbreviated as DHLLP+PV or DA2LPPV+PV.
+This vaccine protects dogs against canine distemper, parvo virus, adenovirus type 2, hepatitis, and parainfluenza.
+It may also be abbreviated as DHPP or DA2PP.

 What is the 3-in-1 Vaccination?

-This vaccine protects the cat against Feline Distemper (panleukopenia), Rhinotracheitis, Calicivirus.
+This vaccine protects cats against feline distemper (panleukopenia), rhinotracheitis, calicivirus.
 It may also be abbreviated FVRCP.

 What is Kennel Cough or Canine Cough?

-Kennel Cough is caused by various airborne viruses.
-It is very contagious between dogs.
-Bordetella, Parainfluenza, and Adenovirus are three strains that we are able to vaccinate against.
-These vaccines are almost always required for your dog to be admitted to a boarding kennel or to a veterinary hospital.
+Kennel cough is caused by various airborne viruses and bacteria and it is very contagious between dogs.
+Bordetella, parainfluenza, and adenovirus are three strains that contribute to kennel cough and we are able to vaccinate against.
+Bordetella is almost always required for your dog to be admitted to a boarding kennel, groomer, or daycare.
 However, since this is an airborne disease, a dog can contract Bordetella even if they are not boarded at a kennel.

 What is the Feline Leukemia Virus?

-Feline Leukemia (abbreviated FeLV) is a very contagious disease spread between cats.
-It is spread through saliva, therefore making it very contagious.
-It suppresses the immune system making them susceptible to many illnesses.
+Feline leukemia (abbreviated FeLV) is a very contagious disease spread between cats through saliva.
+It suppresses the immune system making cats susceptible to many illnesses.
 Kittens can be born with it, or cats can contract it at any time in their lives and harbor it in their systems for years before showing any signs.
-A test is recommended prior to vaccination, yet not required.
-Vaccinations can be given without a test, because the vaccine will not help or hurt them if they prove to be positive.
+A test is recommended prior to vaccination.

 What is Lyme Disease?

-Lyme Disease is mainly contracted through Tick bites.
-It causes arthritic, feverish and neurological symptoms, Transmission to humans is a valid concern through tick bite of the tick type, Borrellia Bergdorfeli, commonly known as the deer tick.
+Lyme disease is mainly contracted through tick bites.
+It causes arthritis, fever and neurological symptoms, Transmission to humans is through the bite of an infected Ixodese scapularis tick.